Ralph-Lee/blog/how-to-pick-your-reactions-to-mildly-offensive-things-in-the-workplace.md

 <!--{Title:"How To Pick Your Reactions To Mildly Offensive Things In The Workplace", Intro:"I received an email at work with mildly sexist content.
 Reacting to it with care.", PublishedOn:"19-Aug-2014"}-->

 Recently I had an opportunity to choose how I reacted to something I found mildly offensive at work.
-An email landed in my workplace inbox with the subject ***How to pick your woman using engineering logic*.**
+An email landed in my workplace inbox with the subject:

+ ***How to pick your woman using engineering logic*.**

-This was to a group of software developers, **all whom are male**.
+This email was addressed to a group of software developers, **all whom are male**.

 So immediately we know we're going to be talking about women.
 With the subject line, the premise is set that women should be 'picked', [as if waiting to be chosen](https://en.wikipedia.org/wiki/Binders_full_of_women).
 The body of the email was only a link to a YouTube video that went on to [describe the hot/crazy scale](http://i.imgur.com/GcL7FpD.jpg), and the attributes of women that fall in those zones.
 I wouldn't go so far as to call the content [misogynistic](https://en.wikipedia.org/wiki/Misogeny), but certainly has sexist overtones and definitely puts women up to be judged on a scale with 2 metrics.
 I see that the video linked was labeled as comedic and tried to be funny, but I found that it failed in that.
 Some things just aren't funny.